alexandrosfloros/Offline-Encrypted-Database/README.md

 # Overview

-This is an application used to store encrypted text in an excel spreadsheet database, which can only be decrypted by entering certain login credentials.
+This is an application used to store encrypted text in an excel spreadsheet database, which can only be decrypted upon entering certain login credentials.

 # Motivation